HL7/fhir-ips/input/pagecontent/ipsStructure.md

 #### Diagnostic Results
 This section assembles relevant observation results collected on the patient or produced on in-vitro biologic specimens collected from the patient.
 Some of these results may be laboratory results, others may be anatomic pathology results, others, radiology results, and others, clinical results.

-This version is comprised of two alternative entries to carry results from:
+This section includes alternative entries to carry result observations (including referenced observations in DiagnosticReport) from:
+* laboratory
-* laboratory or pathology
+* pathology
+* radiology
-* imaging
+* associated clinical

 A generic result entry is also supported.